Hologuardian/LD27/README.md

 You can upgrade tiles for a cost, you money is in the top-left of the screen.

+Generators will create power, while conduits will take power from the generators and power any valid neighbouring tiles.

 Powering more tiles will increase your income.

 You will lose if you do not power enough tiles to meet the demands of the city.